editor-rs/vscode-rust/doc/rls_mode/linting.md

-# RLS Mode Linting Page
+# Linting in Rust Language Server Mode

-`RLS` checks the project and shows diagnostics while you are typing.
+RLS checks the project and shows diagnostics while you are typing.

-You can see diagnostics in the Problems Panel.
+You can see diagnostics in the Problems panel.

-You can hover on a diagnostics to see what the diagnostic is.
+You can hover over a diagnostic to see what the problem is.

-Executing a cargo command doesn't show any diagnostics.
+Executing a cargo command doesn't show any diagnostics (unlike [Legacy Mode](../legacy_mode/linting.md)).

-It is intentional decision.
+It is intentional design decision.

 The reason is that there is no pretty way to hide a diagnostic after the diagnostic's cause is fixed.

-It may confuse people.
+That (the showing of a problem which has been already fixed) may confuse people, hence the decision.